RADAR-base/radar-android-phone/README.md

+# DEPRECATION NOTICE

+All plugin development has moved to https://github.com/RADAR-base/radar-commons-android in the plugins directory.
+Please view that directory for examples of a plugin.

 # Basic phone sensors RADAR-pRMT

 A plugin for the RADAR pRMT app.
 The plugin can be used on an Android 5.0 (or later) device.
 This collects many types of data from an Android device.